csrvnkmr/WhatsApp-to-DB/README.md

 Vector DB Integration (ChromaDB): Performed via a dedicated VectorDBSync utility to handle fuzzy searches for Customers and Products.

-Pluggable Security: A decoupled Abstractions layer for mandatory row-level security (e.g., SalesPersonID filtering).
+Pluggable Security: A decoupled Abstractions layer for mandatory row-level security, when needed (e.g., SalesPersonID filtering).

-Multilingual Support: Handles queries in English, Hindi, and Gujarati.

 SQL Interception: A final guardrail that validates generated T-SQL before execution.